Dennis Quaid Reveals He’s ‘Nervous’ About Portraying Ronald Reagan In Upcoming Biopic

-Dennis Quaid says he is “nervous” about portraying former American president Ronald Reagan on the silver screen.
+Dennis Quaid has taken up the challenge of playing Ronald Reagan, but confessed that he had doubts about doing the movie when he was first offered the role nearly four months ago.

-The I Can Only Imagine actor, who has taken up the challenge of playing Reagan, confessed that he had doubts about doing the movie when he was first offered the role nearly four months ago.
 Unsure of whether he would look the part, Quaid initially left producer Mark Joseph hanging.

 “[I’m] really, really nervous.
 When I got offered the role about four months ago, I couldn’t give them an answer.
 I had a shiver of fear go up my spine.
 I don’t really feel that I look like Ronald Reagan.
 But usually, that shiver of fear is a sign to me that I should do something because it takes me out of my comfort zone.”